iterative/dvc.org/static/docs/get-started/compare-experiments.md

 the best performing experiment or track the progress, a special *metric* output type is supported in DVC.

-Metric file is usually a plain text file with any project specific numbers - `AUC`, `ROC`, etc. With a `-M` option of `dvc run` you can specify outputs that contain your project metrics:
+Metric file is usually a plain text file with any project-specific numbers - `AUC`, `ROC`, etc. With a `-M` option of `dvc run` you can specify outputs that contain your project metrics: